syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

 1. Install Homebrew on your system.

-   **Hint:** Don't forget to set up the homebrew environment, follow the instructions in your terminal! [[Here|homebrew-inst-detailed]] you can find an even more detailed instruction about the topic.
+   **TIP:** Don't forget to set up the homebrew environment, follow the instructions in your terminal! [[Here|homebrew-inst-detailed]] you can find an even more detailed instruction about the topic.
    {: .notice}

    **NOTE:** This will install **Command Line Tools for Xcode** as well if not already presented on the system that would also be required anyway for a seamless {{ site.product.short_name }} build.